danmofo/dkp-manager/README.md

 - CSRF protection
 - Make it look pretty - add CSS to external file and maybe use SASS or something else.
 - Implement Webpack for managing JavaScript
+- Different configuration for different environments - production / dev
+- Domain name (replace localhost references with new domain) and SSL cert setup
 - Session system
 	1. Request comes in
 		- If cookie exists